JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   from a data frame; note that removing metadata can speed up certain operations.
 * [`describe`](@ref) preserves only table level metadata;
   column level metadata is dropped.
+* [`hcat`](@ref): propagates table level metadata if some key is present in all passed data frames and value associated with it is identical in all passed data frames; propagates all column level metadata.
+* [`vcat`](@ref): propagates table level metadata if some key is present in all passed data frames and value associated with it is identical in all passed data frames; column level metadata is propagated for columns if some key for a given column is present in all passed data frames that contain this column and value associated with it is identical in all passed data frames.

 * `setindex!` does not affect table level and column level metadata